Tornado outbreak of March 13–15, 2024: Non-tornadic effects

 The system and the severe storms responsible for the tornado outbreak also produced widespread wind and hail damage over the Central Plains, Mississippi and Ohio valleys, and the Southeastern United States.
 Hailstones greater than 4.00 in in diameter fell in Ada, Oklahoma on March 14, including one hailstone with a diameter of 5.25 in.
+This was later confirmed as the largest hailstone in Oklahoma state history.
 Widespread wind and hail damage was reported throughout the Kansas City metropolitan area on March 13, while widespread hail damage was reported throughout the St. Louis metropolitan area on March 14 as well.
 Scattered wind and hail damage occurred south of Houston, Texas on March 15.

 The system also produced very heavy rainfall fell across parts of Tennessee, especially in the central part of the state, between March 14–15.
 Rainfall totals maxed out at 4.15 in in Leoma and 3.96 in in Hohenwald.
 The Nashville International Airport recorded 1.20 in of rain while nearby Joint Base Berry Field recorded 1.09 in.
 Two people needed to be rescued from a flooded creek in Lawrence County.

-Further west, snow from the storm system on March 13 led to roads on the eastern half of Rocky Mountain National Park closed.
+Further west, snow from the storm system on March 13 led to roads on the eastern half of Rocky Mountain National Park being closed.